zero-one-group/geni/docs/cookbook/part_0_getting_started_with_clojure_geni_and_spark.md

-# Part 0: Getting Started with Clojure, Geni and Spark
+# Cookbook 0: Getting Started with Clojure, Geni and Spark

 ## Clojure

+This cookbook's syllabus is based on the popular [Pandas Cookbook](https://github.com/jvns/pandas-cookbook).

-In the following guide, we shall assume a starting point of a clean install of a recent version of Ubuntu.
+In the following sections, we shall assume a starting point of a clean install of a recent version of Ubuntu.
 It should be straightforward to find analogous commands for other Unix-based systems such as MacOS.

 ### Installation